Search

 Social media fake bots

-GAN have also been used to create fake news articles and reviews, and to generate text conversations that seem realistic.
+GAN has also been used to create fake news articles and reviews and to generate text conversations that seem realistic.
 Using a GAN, a bot can be trained to generate data such as realistic tweets that are more likely to fool other users into thinking they are real.

-This could be used for a number of purposes, such as creating fake accounts that are used to spread disinformation or promote a certain agenda.
+This could be used for several purposes, such as creating fake accounts that are used to spread disinformation or promote a certain agenda.
 GANs could also be used to create believable automated replies to tweets, which is used for automated customer service on Twitter or Facebook.

 Challenges of Generative Adversarial Networks